 In the first part we are revising the language currently using Wheelock’s Latin, a book which begins right at the beginning and is structured more closely to the way in which we all learnt Latin for O level, before the introduction of the Cambridge Course, (which the long standing members of the group have followed through).

-In the second part we read some more significant “chunks” from a Latin author.
-We have read Caesar’s account of the invasion of Britain and are now reading part of Livy, Book 21, which tells some of the story of Hannibal’s march through Europe, “Hannibal the Scourge of Rome”.
+In the second part we read longer unaltered passages by Latin Authors.
+We read for enjoyment.
+There is no requirement for anyone to translate if they would rather follow it whilst others translate We have read Caesar’s account of the invasion of Britain and are now reading part of Livy, Book 21, which tells some of the story of Hannibal’s march through Europe, “Hannibal the Scourge of Rome”.
 We read for enjoyment, not in a testing way, so that if someone wants to listen and not translate the group are very happy at that.